shohei-kojima/virus_nucleotide_detection/README.md

 ### 'mark_duplicate_metrix.txt'
 Summary of picard MarkDuplicates running with 'mapped_to_virus_dedup.bam.'

-### 'hhv6a_metaspades_assembly', 'hhv6b_metaspades_assembly'
+### 'refseqid_metaspades_assembly'
-This file contains HHV-6 sequence reconstructed by metaspades.
-This tool outputs this file only when your sample contained either HHV-6A or HHV-6B.
+This file contains viral sequence reconstructed by metaspades.
+This tool outputs this file only when your sample contained one or more viruses with high read depth.
 You need to specify '-denovo' option to obtain this result.

 ### 'for_debug.log'
 Log file.
 Stores all information, including input arguments and parameter setting.